SchlossLab/mikropml/cran-comments.md

 - Fixed possible invalid links in the README and vignettes.
 - Moved the packages that the datasets use from Suggests to Imports.
 - Checked the package with rhub's debian-clang-devel image.
-- Reduced the overall checktime.
+- Reduced the overall checktime even further by skipping some tests on CRAN and reducing vignette build time.

 ## Test environments